 Best Christmas Culinary Traditions in Italy: Feast of the Seven Fishes • Natale lunch with antipasto, pasta, and meat dishes • Santo Stefano leftovers

 Feast of the Seven Fishes refers to the Christmas Eve dinner Italians celebrate.
 As the name suggests, it is a mix of seafood dishes and no meat is served.

 Typical seafood to indulge in during a Feast of the Seven Fishes includes swordfish, tuna, salmon, octopus, calamari, clams, and the famous Italian salted cod, baccalà.
 The feast can also include other dishes that do not contain seafood, as long as there is no meat in any of them.

 Gnocchi is popular during Christmas in northern Italy, while buckwheat spaghetti is a classic in Veneto.
 Biscotti, pandoro, torrone, and panettone are typical sweet treats that follow the Feast of the Seven Fishes.

 Natale Lunch, Christmas Day

-Christmas, or Natale, lunch is a feast that lasts several hours.
+Christmas lunch, or Natale, is a feast that lasts several hours.
 The spread centers around meat and dishes that burst with hearty flavors.
-The courses typically include an antipasto spread, the first course, and a massive spread of meat for mains.
+The courses typically include antipasto, the first course, and a massive meat spread for mains.

 Antipasto during Christmas lunch usually consists of Italian cured meats, a selection of regional cheeses, olives, artichokes, and more.
 The charcuterie is followed with the first course of regional pasta favorites, such as baked pasta in central Italy or Lasagne Bolognese in the north.